OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 **Challenges in federated machine learning**
 - **Remaining risk of data disclosure by the model**.
 Care must be taken to protect against  _data disclosure by use_ threats (e.g. membership inference), as sensitive data may still be extracted from the model/models.
 Therefore, _model theft_ threats also need mitigation, as training data may be disclosed from a stolen model.
 The federated learning architecture has specific attack surfaces for _model theft_ in the form of transfering the model from client to server and storage of the model at the server.
 These require protection.
 - **More attack surface for poisoning**.
 Security concerns also include attacks via data/model poisoning; with federated systems additionally introducing a vast network of clients, some of which may be malicious.
 - **Device Heterogeneity**.
 User- or other devices may vary widely in their computational, storage, transmission, or other capabilities, presenting challenges for federated deployments.
 These may additionally introduce device-specific security concerns, which practitioners should take into consideration in design phases.
 While designing for constraints including connectivity, battery life, and compute, it is also critical to consider edge device security.
 - **Broadcast Latency & Security**.
 Efficient communication across a federated network introduces additional challenges.
 While strategies exist to minimize broadcast phase latency, they must also take into consideration potential data security risks.
 Because models are vulnerable during transmission phases, any communication optimizations must account for data security in transit.
 - **Querying the data creates a risk**.
 When collected data is stored on multiple clients, central data queries may be required for analysis work, next to Federated learning.
-Such queries would need the server to have access to the data at all cients, creating a security risk.
+Such queries would need the server to have access to the data at all clients, creating a security risk.
 In order to analyse the data without collecting it, various Privacy-preserving techniques exist, including cryptographic and information-theoretic strategies, such as Secure Function Evaluation (SFE), also known as Secure Multi-Party Computation (SMC/SMPC).
 However, all approaches entail tradeoffs between privacy and utility.

 Links to standards: